angelortizv/itcr-courses/README.md

 - `CE3103 - DATABASES/`
    - `root` Contains summaries of the material seen in class (pdf-files).
    - `Workshops` Contains summaries of workshops, includes topics such as Distributed Databases, Big Data, Data Analysis, and DBaaS.
+- `CE4101 - SOFTWARE SPECIFICATION AND DESIGN/`
+   - `root` Contains summaries of the material seen in class (pdf-files).
+   - `Resources` Contains important readings / material with structure per week.

  ## Motivation